 - Podcast transcript collection page.
 A transcript collection page is simply a page on your website that’s dedicated to podcast episode transcripts.
 If you don’t have many episodes, or if your episodes are short, you can post all of your transcripts on the same page.
 Otherwise, you’re collection page would contain a list of links to each transcript.

 - Downloadable transcripts.
 Another method is to make the transcript downloadable.
 Upload the document to your website and create a link to that file on the episode’s page.
 The downside, however, is that you lose all of the benefits we listed above.
 Downloadable documents aren’t accessible, don’t help SEO, and people don’t link to them.

 How Castos Transcription Works

-We’ve teamed up with the industry leading text-to-voice technology provider to offer an entirely seamless transcription experience that is available to all of our Castos hosting customers.
+Every episode you publish on the Castos platform can be automatically transcribed into a full, word-for-word account of your episode.
+We’ve teamed up with the industry leading text-to-voice technology provider, Rev, to offer an entirely seamless transcription experience that is available to all of our Castos hosting customers.

 From that point forward all of your podcast episodes will be automatically transcribed for you and sent directly back to your Castos dashboard within that episode details area.

 From there you can copy/paste the transcription into your website if you’d like, or export a PDF copy of the transcription to offer as a download for your listeners.